 From The Ormsby Review, an internet Book Review newspaper located in Vancouver, B.C.: http://ormsbyreview.com/2021/11/08/1278-volovsek-anderson-yf-express/ Thank you, Walter Volovsek, and The Ormsby Review!

-Oh, and Ormsby Review has recently changed its name to The British Columbia Review, but this link still works!
+Oh, and Ormsby Review has recently changed its name to The British Columbia Review, and so this book review will be found at a new location, here: http://thebcreview.ca/2021/11/08/1278-volovsek-anderson-yf-express/

 In case you want to know who Walter Volovsek is, he lives on the Columbia River just north of the boundary line, and is actively sharing the beauty and history of the town and the river.
 Here’s his story: http://nowater-nolife.org/castlegars-columbia-river-story/